-The Heartstarters sessions are delivered by a range of healthcare professionals, including doctors, paramedics, nurses and healthcare students who volunteer to deliver the training in secondary schools and youth groups across the region.
+The Heartstarters sessions are delivered by a range of healthcare professionals who are basic life support trained, who volunteer to deliver the training in secondary schools and youth groups across the region.

 The sessions involve a demonstration of DRS-ABC methods – Danger, Response, Shout, Airway, Breathing, and CPR.
 The students are then split into smaller groups for a practical session, where they each practice the recovery position, DRS-ABC and how to use an AED.

-Since 2016, GWHS has trained over 3,000 school children these life-saving skills.
-The programme, which is completely free and volunteer led, aims to teach 1,000 school children each year.
+Since 2016, we have trained over 8,500 school children with these potentially lifesaving skills.
+The programme, which is completely free and volunteer led, aims to teach 3,500 more school children in the remainder of 2022.

 Booking a session

-If you work for, or know of a state school or youth group who would like to book a session or find out more about the programme, please contact our Volunteer Coordinator Claire, on firstname.lastname@example.org or call 0303 4444 999.
+If you work for, or know of a state school or youth group who would like to book a session or find out more about the programme, please contact our Great Western Heartstarters Coordinator Carlota, on firstname.lastname@example.org or call 0303 4444 999.